Satta-King-2025/.github/profile/README.md

 5. **Regular Updates:** The app is regularly updated with the latest movies and TV shows, ensuring that users always have access to fresh content.
 This means you won’t miss out on new releases and trending series.

-## How to Download Castle Movie APK
+## How to Download Castle Movie APP

 Downloading Castle Movie APK is a straightforward process, but it’s important to follow the steps correctly to ensure a smooth installation.
 Here's a simple guide on how to download and install Castle Movie APK on your Android device: